Screening Tests for Lasso Problems: Region Tests

 \subsubsection{Connections with the Literature}

 A variety of existing screening tests for the lasso are sphere tests.
-We give a quick synopsis that places these tests within the context of our exposition.
 The Basic SAFE-LASSO test \cite{Ghaoui2010Safe} and the test ST1 in \cite[Sect.
 2]{Xiang2011Learning_b} are sphere tests based on the default spherical bound \eqref{eq:sb1}.
 The SAFE-LASSO test \cite[Theorem 2]{Ghaoui2010Safe} is also a sphere test.
 It assumes a dual feasible point $\vt_{0}$ is given and uses this to improve the default spherical bound centered at $\tv/\lambda$.
 The sphere tests ST2 and ST3 in \cite[Sect.
 2]{Xiang2011Learning_b} use spherical bounds not centered at $\tv/\lambda$.
 We will comment further on the test ST3 at the end of \S\ref{sec:comp}.
-The core test used in \cite{dpp2012} is a sphere test with center $\vto_0=\vto(\lambda_0)$, where $\vto_0(\lambda_0)$ is the dual solution at $\lambda_0$, and radius $|1/\lambda-1/\lambda_0|~\|\tv\|_2$.
+The core test used in \cite{dpp2015} is a sphere test with center $\vto_0=\vto(\lambda_0)$, where $\vto_0(\lambda_0)$ is the dual solution at $\lambda_0$, and radius $|1/\lambda-1/\lambda_0|~\|\tv\|_2$.
 This bound follows from the nonexpansive property of projection onto a convex set: